hpc/charliecloud/doc/ch-grow_desc.rst

     contain a copy of the image, i.e., it is only unpacked once.

 Options:
+  :code:`-a, --architecture`
+    Check the target image :code:`IMAGE_REF` manifest for a specified architecture.
+If found pull it; otherwise error.

+  :code:`--print-manifest`
+    Print the image :code:`IMAGE_REF` manifest contents and exit.

   :code:`--parse-only`
     Parse :code:`IMAGE_REF`, print a parse report, and exit successfully